mdsol/crichton-representors/README.md

 MUTANT=true mutant --include lib --require representors --score 95 --use rspec Representors::Representor*
 ```

-Reaching 100% mutant coverage is not feasible sometimes as they may be some false positives.
+Reaching 100% mutant coverage is not feasible sometimes as they may be some false positives
-But please investigate any missing coverage, as it may indicate an actual problem with the tests.
+but please investigate any missing coverage, as it may indicate an actual problem with the tests.

 ## Copyright